meom-group/SWOTmodule/README.md

   * discover-SWOTmodule_box_dataset.ipynb : Example of using SWOTdenoise module with modified SWOT simulator output netcdfs.
 In this case the dataset used in the study Gomez-Navarro et al. (in review).

-## Credits

-When using SWOT module, please mention :

 ## How to install the module :

 - Clone this repository :